corenbb/Snapchat-Memories-Downloader/README.md

 ### Using the script
 Requirements: Node, Python3, pip.
-1. Download the .zip file containing your data from snapchat.
+1. Download the .zip file containing your data from Snapchat.
 2. Extract the 'memories_history.json' file.
 3. Place the 'memories_history.json' file in a folder with these scripts.
 4. Run the 'generate_aws.js' file to get the S3 links from the .json directory.